jakibaki/pixelflut/README.md

 # Pixelflut
 Fast pixelflut server written in C. It is a collaborative coding game.
 See https://cccgoe.de/wiki/Pixelflut for details about the game itself.
 In short: project the pixelflut server output onto a wall where many people can see it.
-Connected clients can then set single pixels by sending a string like "PX [x] [y] [color]\n" (e.g. "PX 100 300 00FF12\n") to its TCP socket.
+Connected clients can then set single pixels by sending a string like "CC [x] [y] [color]\n" (e.g. "CC 100 300 00FF12\n") to its TCP socket.
 Use netcat, python or whatever you want.

 ## Hardware requirements
 Every x86 dual-core with a little bit of graphics power (for 2D SDL) should work.
 On an Core i3-4010U you can easily utilize a 1 GBit Nic.
 On large events, 10 GBit fiber and a few more CPU-Cores are even more fun.
 On real server hardware you want to add a graphics card.
 One thread per CPU-Core seems to be a good rule of thumb.